Unveiling Overlooked Performance Variance in Serverless Computing: RQ2: Variance Measurement

 \section{RQ2: Variance Measurement}

-To explore the magnitude of the variance of serverless function performance, we analyze the response latency of 65 serverless functions over 50 runs from two aspects: \textit{coefficient of variance (CV)} and \textit{boxplot}, which are commonly used in performance analysis or variance analysis~\cite{maricq2018taming, guizzo2020cost, zhao2021understanding-34, uta2020big, pham2020problems}.
-Specifically, CV is known as the dispersion coefficient, and it is a statistical indicator that measures the degree of data variability.
-CV represents the ratio of the standard deviation to the mean.
+RQ2 explores the magnitude of the performance variance of serverless functions.
+To this end, we analyze response latencies of 72 serverless functions over multiple runs from two aspects: \textit{coefficient of variance (CV)} and \textit{boxplot}, which are commonly used in performance variance analysis~\cite{maricq2018taming,guizzo2020cost,zhao2021understanding-34,uta2020big,pham2020problems}.
+Specifically, CV, known as the dispersion coefficient, is a statistical indicator that measures the degree of data variability.
+It represents the ratio of the standard deviation to the mean.
+Compared to standard deviation, CV provides a normalized, relative measure of dispersion and allows for comparison between data distributions with different units or means.
 A big value of CV means a large degree of performance variance.
-The boxplot can provide a visual representation of the dispersion degree for the performance results generated by each serverless function.
-Our study does not use the standard deviation because compared measurements have different scales and units.
-We use the performance results of each serverless function with 50 repetitions to explore the magnitude of the variance.
-This is due to the fact that 75\% of the papers reporting on the number of repeated runs executed no more than 50 repetitions.
-We adopt this upper value to assume that most papers use better performance results than the original setup.
-We investigate whether the assumed better performance results suffer from a large magnitude of performance variance.
-Next, we discuss the results analyzed in terms of CV and boxplots.
+The boxplot can provide a visual representation of the dispersion degree for the performance results generated by each serverless function over multiple repetitions.

+We use response latencies of each function over 50 repetitions to explore the magnitude of the variance.
+We chose 50 repetitions because this number is not less than the settings in over 80\% of existing papers reporting repeated runs and is actually an upper value among them.
+We adopt this upper value to assume that most papers offer improved performance compared to the original setup.
+We investigate whether these assumed improved performance results suffer from a large magnitude of performance variance.

-\textbf{Results:} (1) \textit{CV:} We analyze CV values calculated from performance results generated by each serverless function under cold and warm starts.
-Fig.~\ref{fig:CVvalues} shows these CV values, where cold-start CV values are ordered in ascending order.
+\textbf{Results:} (1) \textit{CV:} We analyze CV values calculated from response latencies generated by each serverless function under cold start and warm start.
+Fig.~\ref{fig:CVvalues} shows these results, where cold-start CV values are ordered in ascending order.

+First, we observe that response latencies of serverless functions have different degrees of variance under cold and warm starts.
+Specifically, cold-start CV values range from 1.23\% to 31.18\%, while warm-start CV values range from 0.86\% to 42.81\%, differing by as much as 49 times and thus showing a wide range of variance.
+On average, the cold-start CV value is 6.07\%, while the warm-start CV value is 8.39\%.
+The median of cold-start CV values is 5.06\%, while that of warm-start CV values is 6.47\%.
+These results indicate that functions executed in cold and warm starts produce different degrees of variance in the end-to-end response latency.